18 Top Things To Do in Northern Portugal

 Porto is one of our favourite European cities.
 Colourful barrios (neighborhoods), cobblestone streets with old trams running up and down hill, friendly locals sitting with a cup of coffee in one of the small cafes all these are attributes of old Porto neighborhoods.

-Ribeira is one of them, the oldest neighbourhood in Porto and one of the most visited and photographed by tourists.
+Ribeira is one of them, the oldest neighborhood in Porto and one of the most visited and photographed by tourists.
 Located on the left side of Douro river bank it looks amazing from the opposite side of the river or from the Dom Luis I bridge.
 Though the area is quite touristy if you wander around its narrow streets you can find some hidden from bustling crowds.

 Favourite Place to Stay: Eurostars Porto Douro ****